Sure Dividend

 Dividend Kings In Focus: Federal Realty Investment Trust

-Not many companies have resilience during economic downturns, so investors must be careful when selecting which dividend stocks to own for the long term.
+Not many companies remain resilient during economic downturns, so investors must exercise caution when selecting dividend stocks to own for the long term.

 You can also download an Excel spreadsheet with the full list of Dividend Kings (plus important metrics such as price-to-earnings ratios and dividend yields) by clicking on the link below:

-This streak would be impressive for any stock, but for a REIT (a sector which is notoriously susceptible to recessions) this streak is extraordinary.
+This streak would be impressive for any stock, but it is extraordinary for a REIT (a sector notoriously susceptible to recessions).

 In fact, Federal Realty is the only REIT on the Dividend Kings list.

-Below, we’ll take a look at Federal Realty’s business and its prospects for continuing its dividend streak.
+Below, we’ll examine Federal Realty’s business and its prospects for continuing its dividend streak.

 Business Overview

-Federal Realty was founded in 1962 and since that time, it has grown into a large retail-focused REIT that operates in high income, densely populated coastal markets in the U.S.
+Federal Realty was founded in 1962 and has since grown into a large retail-focused REIT operating in high-income, densely populated coastal markets in the U.S.

 Related: You can see Sure Dividend’s REIT list here.

-The trust sees these markets as having favorable demographics for the long term in terms of population and income growth.
+The trust sees favorable demographics for the long term, with population and income growth expected in these markets.

 Source: Investor presentation